Navy falls to ECU in a wild affair that includes a sideline injury to Coach Ken Niumatalolo

 Saturday’s loss dropped the Midshipmen to 2-7 with two games remaining — Temple next week and the traditional clash against Army on Dec.
 11 in East Rutherford, N.J.

+“It is a heartbreaker,” Niumatalolo said postgame while wearing a brace on his injured knee.
+“Just a heartbreaking loss.
+Heartbreaking for our seniors. … They are hurting. … I wanted to stay down there and tell them that I love them and say sorry we couldn’t pull it out for them.”

 A crazy second half against the Pirates included a 90-yard touchdown run by senior Carlinos Acie, the first of his career, and a 98-yard kickoff return for a touchdown by freshman Maquel Haywood.
-But it wasn’t enough to keep ECU from setting up for a game-winning 54-yard field goal.
+But it wasn’t enough to keep ECU from setting up a game-winning 54-yard field goal.
 Owen Daffer, who had never attempted a 50-yarder, drilled the winner with room to spare as time expired and the ECU sideline cleared out with players sprinting onto the field.
+ECU Coach Mike Houston said Daffer had never hit a 54-yarder in practice and his previous long was 39.

 The Midshipmen slowly gathered themselves and walked to the corner of the field where they sung the school’s song before a steady march to the locker room.
 “Let’s go Pirates” could be heard wafting from the stands in the aftermath.

+In what has been a season-long trend, Navy made gut-wrenching mistakes at crucial moments.
+The Mids led, 35-27, after the kickoff return, but gave up a 28-yard touchdown pass and the two-point conversion on the following series.
+Navy, even then, was in position to do East Carolina did — set up a game-winning field goal.
+Quarterback Tai Lavatai hit Mark Walker for a first-down completion on 3rd-and-7 from the ECU 44-yard line, but he fumbled it backward out of bounds with less than three minutes to go.
+Navy had to punt.

+Overtime remained a possibility, but two defenders couldn’t knock down ECU quarterback Holton Ahlers’s 46-yard pass to Tyler Snead two plays before the final field goal.

-ECU quarterback Holton Ahlers, who set up the field goal with a 46-yard completion in between two Navy defenders, finished with 405 passing yards and three touchdowns and also had 48 yards on the ground.
+Ahlers finished with 405 passing yards and three touchdowns and also had 48 yards on the ground.
 Keaton Mitchell rushed for 94 yards and a score for East Carolina (6-4).
-The Pirates totaled 563 yards.
+The Pirates totaled 563 yards, which is the most Navy has allowed since the season opener against BYU last season.

 Acie posted a career-high 155 rushing yards and a score for Navy.
 Quarterback Tai Lavatai threw for 37 yard and two touchdowns and added 51 rushing yards.
 James Harris ran for 57 yards.